Health Insurance

 1. Assess Your Healthcare Needs

-Start by evaluating your medical history, age, and the health needs of your family or employees.
+Start with a clear picture of your health needs and those of your family or workforce.
 Consider:

 2. Compare Coverage and Benefits

-• Additional benefits like telemedicine or wellness programs
+• Additional benefits such as wellness programs or care management services.

 3. Check the Network of Providers